Master of Engineering

 Students select one of the tracks for their primary exposure to bioengineering concepts.
 All the tracks have the same required core courses (total 6 credit hours): C&PE 756 Introduction to Biomedical Engineering (3 credit hours), BIOE 800 Colloquium (2 credit hours total), and BIOE 801 Responsible Conduct of Research in Engineering (1 credit hour).
 The course C&PE 756 Introduction to Biomedical Engineering, permits them to delve into the subject area of their track, but also allows the student to sample the breadth of bioengineering topics across all of the tracks.
 BIOE 800 Colloquium provides some professional development as well as additional exposure to the breadth of applications in bioengineering.
 While BIOE 801 Responsible Conduct of Research in Engineering, might seem less relevant for a professional coursework-only Master of Engineering degree, the focus on professional engineering ethics is quite applicable and important for individuals in industry, as well.

 Beyond the core courses, each track has 9 credit hours of required depth courses focused on the track, and an additional 15 credit hours of breadth courses.
 The detailed requirements of each track, the depth and breadth courses, as well as the Master Breadth Course List are provided as supporting documents.
-A Total of 30 credit hours of coursework are required for the proposed Master of Engineering in Bioengineering degree.
+Enrollment in BIOE 899 Bioengineering - Independent Investigation (research) is not accepted as breadth coursework for the Master of Engineering degree.
+A Total of 30 credit hours of coursework are required for the Master of Engineering in Bioengineering degree.
 Because of the varied nature of the tracks, there are some minor variations in core, depth and breadth requirements between the tracks (see detailed requirements of each track at Degree Requirements page).